Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 From this we can conclude the following:

 a) John XXIII asserted at the beginning of Vatican Council II that the Council was to remain completely faithful to the doctrines of the Church, specifically the Acts of the Council of Trent and First Vatican Council.
+(Whether he was sincere in this is another question.)

 b) The term “pastoral” is used to refer, not to the coming Council exclusively, but to the Church’s magisterium.
 (The idea that the magisterium is predominantly pastoral in character seems to this writer to be a heterodox expression, and I doubt that anything like it was ever said by a true Pope in the history of the Church, but I would be glad to be proven wrong on this point.)